HiroyukiShimizu/SKS-1D/README.md

 ### Installation and Test
-(1) Installing gfortran, lapack, blas, and gnuplot
+(1) Installing gfortran, lapack, blas, gnuplot, and ImageMagick

 (2) Compiling SKS-1D by Makefile